Do You Need a Permit to Build a Fence on Your Property, and What Happens If You Don’t Have One?

 Enter a zip below and get matched to top-rated pros near you.

 A fence can be a fantastic addition to your yard if you’re looking for a little more privacy or want to give your pups more space to play.
-Before taking on this project, you may wonder: do you need a permit to build a fence?
-The short answer is: it depends.
+Before taking on this project, you may wonder: Do you need a permit to build a fence?
+The short answer is: It depends.
 Local laws and regulations determine what permitting rules you must follow.
 You may need a permit for all fences, or fences of a certain height or made of certain materials.
-You also may need a permit for a fence in a specific location on your property.
+You may also need a permit for a fence in a specific location on your property.
 Let’s dive into the details.

 Man assembling a modern wooden fence